Transformational Change – An idealist’s point of view

 There are two challenges that arise up until this point.
 Firstly, leaders who want to drive transformation don’t always understand that this involves cultural change.
 Secondly, if they do make that connection, they typically start with changing structures (e.g. re-structuring their team, introducing new systems, policies, or processes, hanging up fancy posters that outline their values, etc.) rather than beliefs, which leads to superficial outcomes and shallow change.
 And let’s face it, if you don’t recognise this, chances are the process you undertake will be unnecessarily painful and stressful.

 What if you’re the leader that decides to do it differently?
-What if you do understand that to drive transformation, you must change the culture and that you need to address the deeper beliefs of an organisation to create real, sustainable change?
+What if you do understand that to drive transformation, you must change the culture and that you need to address the deeper beliefs and the identity of an organisation to create real, sustainable change?
 You may also sense that there’s a better way to create change – one that is more energising, exciting, and frankly more humane.
 (I hope you are!)
 While every organisation size, scale, scope, history, industry, etc. are different, over the course of my consulting career, a few things remain the same in trying to change culture at the “beliefs” level.
 Based on my own experience, I propose a more energising and humane change process here:

 1. Even if your organisation’s culture is toxic, you must start from a place of appreciation.

 Your organisation has survived, maybe even thrived, until this point.
 Something about your culture has created a level of success.
 Take a moment to really reflect on and understand why your culture is what it is, clarify what cultural elements should be appreciated and preserved, and only then start to identify what cultural elements are not serving this organisation anymore.
-Giving time and attention to making a clear and informed decision on what to let go of is extremely valuable in recognising that the culture isn’t “bad”; it may have bad elements in it that have creeped in over time but inherently there is no such thing as a bad culture.
+Giving time and attention to making a clear and informed decision on what to let go of is extremely valuable in recognising that the culture isn’t “bad”; it may have unconstructive elements in it that have over-developed over time but inherently there is no such thing as a bad culture.

 2. Sense-making is a key part of defining and enabling change.